gspindles/mj-score-eval/README.md

 #### 10.2 All Red (紅孔雀) : 480
 The hand consists of tiles from the set 1, 3, 5, 7 bamboo and the red dragon tile.

-#### 10.3 All Blue (藍一色) : 400
-The hand consists of tiles from the set 8 coin, the 4 winds, and the white dragon tile.
-This hand is not recommended because for some sets, the 2 and 4 coins are also colored blue rather than blue green; or the winds are colored black; or white dragon is blank or colorful.